dfuse-io/docs/content/guides/graphql.md

 {{< /tab >}}
 {{< /tabs >}}

-The next query (try it on [GraphiQL](https://mainnet.eos.dfuse.io/graphiql/?query=ewogIHN0YXJ0OiBibG9ja0lEQnlUaW1lKHRpbWU6ICIyMDE5LTAxLTAxVDAwOjAwOjAwWiIpIHsKICAgIHRpbWUKICAgIG51bQogICAgaWQKICB9CiAgZW5kOiBibG9ja0lEQnlUaW1lKHRpbWU6ICIyMDE5LTAyLTAxVDAwOjAwOjAwWiIpIHsKICAgIHRpbWUKICAgIG51bQogICAgaWQKICB9Cn0K)):

-Multiple GraphQL queries in one request:
+### Multiple GraphQL queries in one request:

+The follow query (try it on [GraphiQL](https://mainnet.eos.dfuse.io/graphiql/?query=ewogIHN0YXJ0OiBibG9ja0lEQnlUaW1lKHRpbWU6ICIyMDE5LTAxLTAxVDAwOjAwOjAwWiIpIHsKICAgIHRpbWUKICAgIG51bQogICAgaWQKICB9CiAgZW5kOiBibG9ja0lEQnlUaW1lKHRpbWU6ICIyMDE5LTAyLTAxVDAwOjAwOjAwWiIpIHsKICAgIHRpbWUKICAgIG51bQogICAgaWQKICB9Cn0K)):

+* Issues a GraphQL _query_ that retrieves two queries at once
+* Each querying the block ID and number less or equal to the date specified in `time`.
+* It remaps the result to `start` and `end` respectively.

 {{< tabs "multiple-graphql-queries" >}}
 {{< tab lang="graphql" title="GraphQL Request" >}}